-You may have seen our recent post on electric vehicle towing capacity in which we discussed whether or not it’s possible to tow your RV with an electric vehicle (EV).
+You may have seen our post on electric vehicle towing capacity in which we discussed whether or not it’s possible to tow your RV with an electric vehicle (EV).
 Today’s post looks at EVs and RVs from a different perspective: “Can electric vehicles be flat towed?”

 We’ll begin with a quick primer on flat towing any vehicle, and then we’ll see where we are in terms of using EVs as flat-towed toads!